dstl/srup/build.md

 ## Building on Raspberry Pi

-The `CMakeList.txt` file now contains the neccessary modifications to automatically configure the build process for different targets – including Raspberry Pi (providing that all of the dependencies are installed).
+The `CMakeList.txt` file now contains the necessary modifications to automatically configure the build process for different targets – including Raspberry Pi (providing that all of the dependencies are installed).

 ## Installing dependencies